yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `labels`: should be added by controller..
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: should be added by controller to defer `Bucket` deletion until backend deletion ops succeed.
 1. `provisioner`: The provisioner field defined in the `BucketClass`.
 Used by sidecars to filter Buckets.
-1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In Brownfield and Static cases, *Retain* is mandated.
+1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In Brownfield cases, backing storage instance is Retained, and never deleted.
-   - _Delete_:  the bucket and its contents are destroyed
+   - _Delete_:  the bucket and its contents are destroyed.
-   - _Retain_:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed
+   - _Retain_:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed.
-1. `accessMode`: Declares the level of access given to credentials provisioned through this class.
+1. `anonymousAccessMode`: Declares the level of access given to credentials provisioned through this class.
 If empty, drivers may set defaults.
-1. `bucketClassName`: Name of the associated `BucketClass`.
+1. `bucketClassName`: Name of the associated BucketClass.
-1. `bindableNamespaces`: An array of namespaces, identified by a name and uid, that are permitted to bind Buckets to this Bucket.
-Provided to allow admins a layer of control in who can access the backing bucket.
-Does **not** reflect or alter the backing bucket’s ACLs or access policies.
+1. permittedNamespaces: An array of namespaces, identified by a name and uuid, from which  BucketRequests can bind to a Bucket (primarily applicable in Brownfield).
+Provided to allow admins a layer of cluster-layer access control.
+Does **not** reflect or alter the backing storage instances' ACLs or IAM policies.
-1. `protocol`: the protocol specified by the `Bucket`.
+1. `protocol`: The protocol the application will use to access the storage instance.
+   - `type`: Specifies the protocol targeted by this Bucket instance.
+One of:
-1. protocolAzureBlob`: data required to target a provisioned azure container and/or storage account
+     - `azureBlob`: data required to target a provisioned azure container and/or storage account.
-1. `protocolS3`: data required to target a provisioned S3 bucket and/or user
+     - `s3`: data required to target a provisioned S3 bucket and/or user.
-1. `protocolGcs`: data required to target a provisioned GCS bucket and/or service account
+     - `gcs`: data required to target a provisioned GCS bucket and/or service account.
-1. `parameters`: a copy of the BucketClass parameters
+1. `parameters`: a copy of the BucketClass parameters.
-1. `message`: a human readable description detailing the reason for the current `phase``
+1. `message`: a human readable description detailing the reason for the current `phase``.
-1. `phase`: is the current state of the `Bucket`:
+1. `phase`: is the current state of the Bucket:
-   - _Bound_: the controller finished processing the request and bound the `Bucket` and `Bucket`
+   - _Bound_: the controller finished processing the request and bound the Bucket and Bucket.
-   - _Released_: the `Bucket` has been deleted, signalling that the `Bucket` is ready for garbage collection.
+   - _Released_: the Bucket has been deleted, signalling that the Bucket is ready for garbage collection.
    - _Failed_: error and all retries have been exhausted.
    - _Retrying_: set when a driver or Kubernetes error is encountered during provisioning operations indicating a retry loop.
 - `boundBucketRequests`: a pseudo-synchronous array of BucketRequests currently bound to this Bucket.